prelegalwonder/openshift_web2py/README.md

 And whatever you want the app labeled as in your newrelic account can be set via the name property.

     app_name = web2py

+If you don't intend to use NewRelic or want to turn it off temporarily, simply uncomment everything after #NewRelic Monitoring in the wsgi/application file.

+    #NewRelic Monitoring
+    import newrelic.agent
+    newrelic.agent.initialize(NEWRELIC_INI)

+    application = newrelic.agent.wsgi_application()(application)